-8.51 Policy DM6 of the Local Plan requires developments that generate significant traffic to include a Transport Assessment with any application.
-Where impacts from development on traffic generation would be in excess of the capacity of the highway network, improvements to the network as agreed by the Borough Council and Highway Authority

-- will be expected.
-If cumulative impacts of development are severe, then the development will be refused. - 8.52 Policy DM6 also requires developments to demonstrate that opportunities for sustainable transport modes have been taken up.
-Developments should include provision for cyclists and pedestrians, and include facilities for low emission vehicles. - 8.53 In this case, the application proposes that vehicular access to the site is provided by a new dedicated arm from the Thomsett Way / A249 roundabout.
+- 9.31 Policy DM6 of the Local Plan requires developments that generate significant traffic to include a Transport Assessment with any application.
+Where impacts from development on traffic generation would be more than the capacity of the highway network, improvements to the network as agreed by the Borough Council and Highway Authority will be expected.
+If cumulative impacts of development are severe, then the development will be refused. - 9.32 Policy DM6 also requires developments to demonstrate that opportunities for sustainable transport modes have been taken up.
+Developments should include provision for cyclists and pedestrians and include facilities for low emission vehicles. - 9.33 In this case, the application proposes that vehicular access to the site is provided by a new dedicated arm from the Thomsett Way / A249 roundabout.
 Due to the location of the site, there are potential impacts upon both the local and strategic highway network.
-As a result of this I have consulted with both KCC Highways & Transportation and Highways England. - 8.54 In terms of the local road network, further to additional information being provided, as set out in the consultations section above, KCC Highways & Transportation consider that the net effect of the development on the assessed junctions is marginal compared with background growth and committed development. - 8.55 There was an initial request for an additional pedestrian crossing point being provided across the A249 from this site to the existing retail units at Neats Court, a point which I note that Queenborough Town Council also raised in their objection.
-However, Highways England have ruled out this possibility and as such it has not been pursued.
-There is however provision for a foot / cycle path running the length of Queenborough Road, from Queenborough Corner to Cowstead Corner.
-When the application was originally submitted, it included a proposal to provide this link from the site to Queenborough Corner.
-KCC Highways & Transportation considered that this should be extended to Cowstead Corner, to link in with the pedestrian/cycle provision that has been implemented along the A2500 Lower Road and that the developer should fund this.
-The applicant agreed to this to request.
-The implementation of this link will in my view increase the opportunities for trips to the site to be made by sustainable methods.
-In addition to this, I also believe that this will give rise to wider benefits in that this will allow connections via sustainable transport to surrounding allocated parcels of land, services and facilities. - 8.56 In respect of the off-site highway works, as set out above KCC Highways & Transportation initially requested a contribution (£132,426.31) in order to deliver these works, which the applicant agreed to.
-However, subsequent to this, in their final consultation response they have recommended a condition requiring a Section 278 Agreement to be entered into and the works to be completed prior to the commencement of the use.
-This would essentially mean that the developer carries out the works rather than providing the contribution for it.
-I have raised this with the agent who has commented that after agreeing to the original request they have assumed this would be the process and have not carried out any due diligence in respect of undertaking it themselves.
-They also note that KCC have carried out the works for the existing pedestrian / cycle links locally and as such this would allow consistency.
-As a result I am continuing to liaise with KCC Highways & Transportation over these matters. - 8.57 In summary, there is no disagreement from either party that the works are required.
-There is however, current uncertainty as to the mechanism via which they are delivered.
-As such, I will update Members at the meeting if this has been resolved by that point, but if not, would seek delegation to either include the relevant condition in which case the developer would enter into a Section 278 Agreement and carry out the works, or,
+As a result of this I have consulted with both KCC Highways & Transportation and Highways England. - 9.34 In terms of the local road network, further to additional information being provided, as set out in the consultations section above, KCC Highways & Transportation consider that the net effect of the development on the assessed junctions is marginal compared with background growth and committed development. - 9.35 There was an initial request for an additional pedestrian crossing point being provided across the A249 from this site to the existing retail units at Neats Court, a point which I note that Queenborough Town Council also raised in their objection.
+However, Highways

+England have ruled out this possibility and as such it has not been pursued.
+There is however provision for a foot / cycle path running from Queenborough Corner to Neats Court Farm.
+This corresponds with the extent of the link which was agreed by the Chair of Planning Committee and the Ward Members as per the resolution when the proposal was previously reported to Planning Committee.